The Oddly Championship: The Alternative League Table, according to the odds

 Preston North End

-Preston have defied the bookies more than anyone else on the list, with 14 points more than pre-match odds suggested.
-Upsets against the likes of Leicester, Middlesbrough and Derby have made them one of the season’s biggest surprise packages.
+Upsets against the likes of Leicester, Middlesbrough and Derby have made Preston one of the season’s biggest surprise packages, with 14 points more than pre-match odds suggested.

 Under Achievers